tkareine/dotfiles/README.md

 * `bin/git-remote-hg`, written by
   [Felipe Contreras](https://github.com/felipec/git-remote-hg)

-Feel free to copy dotfiles further, as long as you respect the original copyrights and licensing.
+Feel free to copy dotfiles further, as long as you respect original copyrights and licensing.